chidinmaa/AWS_PROJECT/Project6/readme.md

 ## WEB SOLUTION WITH WORDPRESS
-You are progressing in practicing to implement web solutions using different technologies.
-As a DevOps engineer you will most probably encounter PHP-based solutions since, even in 2021, it is the dominant web programming language used by more websites than any other programming language.
+This is a PHP-based solution.
-In this project you will be tasked to prepare storage infrastructure on two Linux servers and implement a basic web solution using WordPress.
+This project prepares storage infrastructure on two Linux servers with a basic web solution using WordPress.
 WordPress is a free and open- source content management system written in PHP and paired with MySQL or MariaDB as its backend Relational Database Management System (RDBMS).
-Project 6 consists of two parts:
+Consisting of two parts:
 1. Configure storage subsystem for Web and Database servers based on Linux OS.
-The focus of this part is to give you practical experience of working with disks, partitions and volumes in Linux.

 2. Install WordPress and connect it to a remote MySQL database server.
-This part of the project will solidify your skills of deploying Web and DB tiers of Web solution.
-As a DevOps engineer, your deep understanding of core components of web solutions and ability to troubleshoot them will play essential role in your further progress and development.
-Three-tier Architecture
-Generally, web, or mobile solutions are implemented based on what is called the Three- tier Architecture.
 Three-tier Architecture is a client-server software architecture pattern that comprise of 3 separate layers.LAUNCH AN EC2 INSTANCE THAT WILL SERVE AS “WEB SERVER”.
 Step 1 — Prepare a Web Server
--  Launch an EC2 instance that will serve as &quot;Web Server&quot;.
-Create 3 volumes in the
-same AZ as your Web Server EC2, each of 10 GiB.
+-  Launch an EC2 instance that will serve as Web Server.
+Create 3 volumes in the same AZ as your Web Server EC2, each of 10 GiB.
-Open up the Linux terminal to begin configuration
-- Use lsblk command to inspect what block devices are attached to the server.
-Notice names of your newly created devices.
-All devices in Linux reside in /dev/ directory.
-Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names will likely be xvdf, xvdh, xvdg.

 ```
 sudo gdisk /dev/xvdf
 ```